raxigan/pcfy-my-mac/README.md

 >Karabiner-Elements stores rules in under `~/.config/karabiner/assets/complex_modifications` path.
 To tweak
 > the rules update the json files there and enable the rules in _Complex modifications_ tab.

->Bear in mind that many of the configured shortcuts may clash with the system ones, so you may need to disable some of them in the system.
+>Bear in mind that many of the configured shortcuts may clash with the system ones, so you may need to disable some of them in the _System Preferences_.

 >Rules order is important, remember about it about tweaking the existing ones and adding your own.
 ### Importing IntelliJ IDEA keymap

-Importing Karabiner-Elements beforehand is required.
 1. Install IntelliJ plugin [XWin Keymap](https://plugins.jetbrains.com/plugin/13094-xwin-keymap) (it used to be preinstalled).
 2. Copy [XWin IntelliJ.xml](https://github.com/raxigan/macos-linux-mode/blob/init/XWin%20IntelliJ.xml) file into the keymap configuration directory: `~/Library/Application Support/JetBrains/IntelliJIdea2021.3/keymaps` (the path may differ).
 3. Restart IntelliJ IDEA and go to Preferences → Keymap and in the dropdown select *XWin IntelliJ* keymap.